 (N.B.
 This article only studies the use of statins

-as a preventative measure by healthy people against a first heart
+as a preventive measure by healthy people against a first heart

 attack or stroke.)

-he was prescribed the statin Lipitor (atorvastatin) to reduce
+was prescribed the statin Lipitor (atorvastatin) to reduce the

-the risk of recurrence.
-Six weeks after going onto the drug
+risk of recurrence.
+Six weeks after going onto the drug he lost

-he lost a chunk of his memory for six hours.
-During that time
+a chunk of his memory for six hours.
+During that time he recognised

-he recognised neither his wife nor his house.
-On recovering,
+neither his wife nor his house.
+On recovering, Duane immediately

-weeks before an attack of transient global amnesia (TGA) wiped
+attack of transient global amnesia (TGA) wiped out everything

-out everything since early childhood for twelve hours.
-There
+since early childhood for twelve hours.
+There are now hundreds

-are now hundreds of examples of statins causing TGA.
-What would
+of examples of statins causing TGA.
+What would happen if, say,

-happen if, say, an airline pilot, a bus driver or a surgeon
+an airline pilot, a bus driver or a surgeon had an attack?

 Four factors mean that we will probably soon find out ...